 - If they want to recommend you, can they?

 - If they say, "Google this..." will the other person find you?

 - The best marketing you will ever do is your product itself.
 Does it talk about you?

 I posed these questions in the Etsy Forums.
 I'm not for huge logos all over everything, but I think of all handmade items as individually crafted works of art, and if painters sign their work, why don't all makers?
 Why not add a label?
 What are your creative examples for labeling tiny objects or products with minimalist design?
 Share your techniques and opinions in the comments below.

 To get us started, here are some creative solutions.
 Ingenious!

-magicjelly points out that it’s not “always possible or appropriate to permanently brand every single product — it really depends what it is.
-I brand everything I make and I have to say, having products for sale in B&M stores with your name and URL on them really drives a lot of attention your way.
-It’s so worth it.”
+magicjelly points out that it's not "always possible or appropriate to permanently brand every single product — it really depends what it is.
+I brand everything I make and I have to say, having products for sale in brick-and-mortar stores with your name and URL on them really drives a lot of attention your way.
+It's so worth it."

-Sellers, give your customers hope that they will be able to find you again!
+Give your customers hope that they will be able to find you again!
 Share your thoughts in the comments below.